 Firm profile submitted by ICC FraudNet

-Languages: Afrikaans, Arabic, Chinese, Danish, Dutch, English, Filipino, Finnish, Flemish, French, Gaelic, German, Greek, Hausa, Hebrew, Hindi, Italian, Ibibio, Ibo, Latvian, Lithuanian, Norwegian, Polish, Portuguese, Russian, Serbian, Spanish, Swahili, Swedish, Thai, Turkish, Ukrainian, Urdu, Yoruba
+Languages: Afrikaans, Arabic, Bulgarian, Czech, Chinese, Danish, Dutch, English, Filipino, Flemish, French, Gaelic, German, Greek, Hausa, Hebrew, Hindi, Italian, Ibibio, Ibo, Japanese, Latvian, Norwegian, Polish, Portuguese, Russian, Serbian, Spanish, Swahili, Swedish, Thai, Ukrainian, Urdu, Yoruba

 Main Areas of Practice:

-Grand Corruption: FraudNet members frequently represent sovereign governments in recovering assets misappropriated through corruption, embezzlement and fraud.
-For example, FraudNet members represented Trinidad & Tobago in the Piarco Airport fraud, recovering more than US$20 million, and the Republic of Nigeria in the Abacha cases, with more than US$1.3 billion recovered in Switzerland, Luxembourg, Jersey and Liechtenstein.
+FraudNet members frequently represent sovereign governments in recovering assets misappropriated through corruption, embezzlement and fraud.
+For example, FraudNet members represented Trinidad & Tobago in the Piarco Airport corruption case in multiple jurisdictions and continue to represent the country’s government in an ongoing corruption case involving a state-owned enterprise.
+Additionally, FraudNet members represented the Republic of Nigeria in the Abacha cases, with more than US$1.3 billion recovered in Switzerland, Luxembourg, Jersey and Liechtenstein.
 Following the ‘Arab Spring,’ FraudNet members began representing MENA nations seeking to recover corruption proceeds in the hands of former leaders.

 Antigua & Barbuda: Nicolette M. Doherty